ircam-ismm/dotpi/setting-up-the-dev-machine.md

 ## Installing `dotpi-tools`

+Open a terminal and write the command line:

 ```sh
 npm install --global @dotpi/tools
 ```
+This will write the package globally on your computer.

 ::: info
 Depending on your installation of `Node.js`, you may need to use `sudo` to install global packages.